dbarale/aiven/README.md

-# Tutorial: A Spring Boot Kafka producer to Aiven Kafka Service
+# Tutorial: A Yahoo Finance Stock Symbols News Kafka producer to Aiven Kafka Service

-This repo provides a simple guide of Spring Boot app that produces messages to Aiven Kafka Service.
-The goal here is to help you accelerate appplication development on Aiven Cloud Service using Spring Boot and VS Code.
+This repo provides a simple guide to a Aiven Kafka producer app that produces messages to Aiven Kafka Service.
+The idea is to help you accelerate appplication development on Aiven Cloud Service using Kafka.

-## What you will build
+## What is built

-You will build a simple kafka producer application sending sample messages to a kafka topic on Aiven Kafak Service.
+You will build a simple kafka producer application sending sample stock symbol messages to a kafka topic on a Aiven Kafka Service.

 ## What you need

 - About 20 mins
-- VS Code
+- Code
-  - Extension Pack for Java
-  - Spring Initializr Java Support
-  - Test Runner for Java
-  - Visual Studio IntelliCode
+  - Basic Python
 - Aiven Cloud free account

 ## How to complete this tutorial